Indoors chicken farm, chicken feeding

 An outbreak of Avian Influenza has severe consequences for the poultry industry:

-- Poultry Farmers: Avian Influenza viruses that cause HPAI are highly virulent, and infected.
+• Poultry Farmers: Avian Influenza viruses that cause HPAI are highly virulent, and inefctious.
 Domestic flocks can experience high morbidity and mortality rates up to 100 percent.

-- Job losses: In developing countries can be significant due to the labour intensive nature of the poultry industry.
+• Job losses: Can be significant in developing countries due to the labour intensive nature of the poultry industry.

 Health Risks for Humans